Mass-dependent chemical enrichment sequences of SDSS star-forming galaxies out to z~0.3 revealed by direct O & Ar abundances: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this work, we use the log(O/Ar) vs 12 + log(Ar/H) plane for SFGs, analogous to the [$\alpha$/Fe] vs [Fe/H] plane for stars, to infer the mechanisms that govern galaxy chemical enrichment out to z$\sim$0.3.
-We obtain O \& Ar abundances for a sample of 3306 SFGs from the SDSS that had tabulated emission-line fluxes (see Section~\ref{sec:final}).
-We then select those galaxies that emprically follow the MZR traced by the burstiest SFGs in our sample, where we are most complete in obtaining abundances (see Section~\ref{sec:mzr}).
+We obtain O \& Ar abundances for a sample of 3306 SFGs from the SDSS (see Section~\ref{sec:abund}).
+We then select those galaxies that emprically follow the MZR traced by the burstiest SFGs in our sample (and are thus forming the highest fraction of their stellar mass in the observed star-forming episode in a self-regulated manner), where we are most complete in obtaining abundances (see Sections~\ref{sec:final}~\&~\ref{sec:mzr}).
 We further restrict ourselves to higher (<M$\rm_{*}$>$\sim 2.6 \times 10^9$M$_{\odot}$) and lower mass (<M$\rm_{*}$>$\sim 1.7 \times 10^7$M$_{\odot}$) samples respectively.
 The SFGs with different mass bins clearly trace out distinct sequences in the log(O/Ar) vs 12 + log(Ar/H) plane, both in different sSFR bins (Figure~\ref{Fig:oar_clean}) and when considered altogether (Figure~\ref{Fig:oar_final}).

 This is the first instance of such chemical enrichment sequences being presented in an ensemble of SFGs, here out to z$\sim$0.3.
-The results are qualitatively consistent with the mass dependence of chemical enrichment sequences observed for the stars in the MW and its satellite galaxies \citep{Bensby14,Pompeia08,Tolstoy09,Kirby11}, as well as the $\rm\sigma$ dependence of such sequences observed for nearby relatively massive ETGs \citep{Sybilska18}, and also absorption lines width (used as proxy for dynamical mass) dependence of such sequences observed for Damped Lyman-$\rm\alpha$ absorbers \citep[][]{Velichko24}.
+When considering self-regulated SFGs, we find no dependence on the chemical enrichment sequences on sSFR, while uncovering their dependence on stellar mass.
+The results are qualitatively consistent with the mass dependence of chemical enrichment sequences observed for the stars in the MW and its satellite galaxies \citep{Bensby14,Pompeia08,Tolstoy09,Kirby11,kob23book}, as well as the $\rm\sigma$ dependence of such sequences observed for nearby relatively massive ETGs \citep{Sybilska18}, and also absorption lines width (used as proxy for dynamical mass) dependence of such sequences observed for Damped Lyman-$\rm\alpha$ absorbers \citep[][]{Velichko24}.
 Additionally, the results are qualitatively consistent with the mass dependence of [$\alpha$/Fe] and [Fe/H] values (determined from stellar population model-fitting) of old self-regulated ETGs at z$\sim$0.05--0.06 \citep[][]{Thomas10}.